• Home

 In Malaysia, it is said that all Tongkat Ali extract products should contain at least 0.8% Eurycomanone to be deemed effective, although this is a worst case scenario and ideally you want at least 2%.
 There are still plenty of fakes in circulation that contain none at all as it is not properly policed at this time.

-World A.B.S extract is Standardized using HPLC analyzation and any extract that does not meet the 2.4% eurycomanone standard is adjusted accordingly.
+World A.B.S' extract is Standardized using HPLC analyzation during the extraction phase and any extract that does not meet the 2.4% eurycomanone standard is adjusted accordingly.

 The only real downside to standardization is that to increase the percentage of one constituent others may need to be reduced, this may or may not decrease the desired effect depending on what you are trying to achieve.
 Since eurycomanone is one of the major and most studied of Tongkat Ali's constituents and the product sold here is standardised to 2.4% eurycomanone, this is not an issue as it it can still offer the full spectrum of active constituents.

-Some companies claim 8%, but then because of the costs needed to produce an 8% extract they will only put 100mg of that extract in the capsules, so you actually get LESS eurycomanone than you would in a lower percentage product that has 300-400mg in the capsules AND you get LESS of the other active constituents also, for example...
+Some companies claim 10% eurycomanone or higher, but then because of the costs needed to produce a 10% extract they will only put 100mg of that extract in the capsules, so you actually get less eurycomanone than you would in a lower percentage product that has 300-400mg in the capsules AND you get less of the other active constituents also, for example...

 100mg at 8% is 8mg of eurycomanone and 92mg of the other constituents per capsule and a high price tag.